Baron (Trinidadian musician): Music career

-1971 - 1980: Career beginnings
+1971–1980: Career beginnings

 In 1971, Baron began making calypsoes.

-He released the album "Breakdown Time" in 1979, as his debut.
+He released the album Breakdown Time in 1979, as his debut.

 1984–1989: Instant Joy, Sweeter Than Ever, Full of Fire and Melosian Rhapsody

 Baron released four albums in this space of time.
-Singles like "Doh Rock It So", "Buss Up Shut", "Raja Rani", "Soca Espanol" and "Melosian Rhapsody' were soca hits.
+Singles like "Doh Rock It So", "Buss Up Shut", "Raja Rani", "Soca Espanol" and "Melosian Rhapsody" were soca hits.

-1990–94: On Top Of The World and Soca Uprising
+1990–1994: On Top of the World and Soca Uprising

-He released the albums On Top Of The World" and "Soca Uprising".
+He released the albums On Top of the World and Soca Uprising.

 In 1990, the song "Sweet Soca Man" was released, and was a hit.

-1994-98: Ballads With A Caribbean Flavor and more
+1994–1998: Ballads With a Caribbean Flavor

-In 1995, Baron released his album "Ballads With A Caribbean Flavor", one of his longest albums to be released and was a success.
+In 1995, Baron released his album Ballads with a Caribbean Flavor, one of his longest albums to be released and was a success.
 The album had a somewhat 'Lovers Rock' feel to it, with its usual soca calypso influences that Baron uses.

-1999-2001: The Very Best Of Baron
+1999–2001: The Very Best of Baron

-In 1999, Baron released a compilation album "the very best of baron".
+In 1999, Baron released a compilation album The Very Best of Baron.

-2001-2009: Two Thousand And One
+2001–2009: Two Thousand and One

-Baron released his album "Two Thousand And One".
+Baron released his album Two Thousand and One.

-2009-16: Christmas With Baron
+2009–2016: Christmas with Baron

 The Christmas album released by Baron in 2009 is one of his most successful albums.
 The album spawned the hit "Spanish Woman" and helped the artist make a comeback.

-2016-present: Granny Could Wine and more
+2016–present: "Granny Could Wine"

 In 2016, Baron featured on a track with Granny, a comedian, for her song "Granny Could Wine".